 - make sure to pay particular attention to the armrests and seat, as this is where the body has the most contact

-- the underside of the seat, the metal bracket holding the splashguard and the splash guard are the areas which can get soiled, so they have to be throughly cleaned
+- the underside of the seat, the metal bracket holding the splash guard and the splash guard are the areas which can get soiled, so they have to be thoroughly cleaned

 - rinse and wipe off with a dry cloth

 - then clean the frame and wipe and dry it off